centino90/Advance-Database-Documentation/README.md

 <br>

 ## Entity Relationship Diagram (ERD)
+ER diagram is a representation of the connection between entities.
+By creating one, we can define the relationship of each entities in a much more sensible and convenient manner with the symbols and principles help.
+<p>The following markers used in the ERD are defined as:</p><b>PK</b> - Primary key<br><b>FK</b> - Foreign key<b><br>PK/FK</b> - Composite key

 ![image](https://github.com/centino90/Advance-Database-Documentation/blob/main/img/ERD.svg)

-This database is an insource that I created using the following tools:
+This database and its data is an insource that I created using the following tools:

 <a href="https://lucid.app/" target="_blank">Lucid Chart Diagram tools</a> &nbsp;&nbsp; <a href="http://online.visual-paradigm.com/" target="_blank">Online Visual-Paradigm tools</a> &nbsp;&nbsp; <a href="https://www.mockaroo.com/" target="_blank">Mackaroo Mockup data</a> &nbsp;&nbsp; <a href="https://www.convertcsv.com/csv-to-sql.htm" target="_blank">sql converter</a> &nbsp;&nbsp; <a href="https://fakenumber.net/phone-number/philippines" target="_blank">fake number generator</a> &nbsp;&nbsp; <a href="https://www.dcode.fr/values-separation" target="_blank">Varchar decoder</a> &nbsp;&nbsp; <a href="https://www.random.org/strings/?mode=advanced" target="_blank">Random string generator</a>